 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s usually associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Carbon monoxide can be deadly; its that simple.
 CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Serious poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

-Steps you can take to reduce the CO2 risk in your Phoenix home?
+Steps you can take to reduce the CO2 risk in your Tempe home?

 - No home should be without a reliable, tested CO2 detector.
 You can call Bob Brown Service Experts to purchase one today.